2 Ways to Clean A Pizza Stone

 Use a scouring pad andor nylon brush

 Step 4.
-Use a little water
+Use A Little Water

 Use a little water

 Now, this is where the controversy comes in.
 Some people are adamant that you should never use water when cleaning a pizza stone.
 I haven’t found this to be the case, however.
-Sure, I agree that you should never place your pizza stone under running water, but I’ve never had a problem with using a damp cloth or a little water with scouring pads and brushes.
+Sure!
+I agree that you should never place your pizza stone under running water, but I’ve never had a problem with using a damp cloth or a little water with scouring pads and brushes.

-The reason people say you shouldn’t use water to clean a pizza stone is because they are porous, and the water can get into the stone.
-This is bad because it stops the stone from being nonstick, and as it heats in the oven, the stress of the water boiling away can damage the stone.
+Many say you shouldn’t use water to clean a pizza stone because they’re porous, and the water can get into the stone.
+This can negatively affect the stone as it prevents it from being non-stick and can cause damage as the stone heats in the oven due to the stress of the water boiling away.

 Scrape off the surface of the pizza stone

-firstly use a metal scraper or a pizza brush to scrape away any burnt dough or pizza topping from the pizza stone.
+Firstly use a metal scraper or a pizza brush to scrape away any burnt dough or pizza topping from the pizza stone.

 pre-heat the pizza stone in the oven

 Step 3.
-“Cook” the pizza stone
+“Cook” The Pizza Stone

 “Cook” the pizza stone